bh1428/bh1428.github.io/content/posts/202511/A_slightly_modern_take_on_Python_virtual_environments.md

 The `.venv` argument after `-m venv` is the folder where the virtual environment is created.
 You are free to choose whatever you want but `.venv` (or `venv`) is commonly used.

 To use the virtual environment it has to be activated.
-On Linux activation works like this (for Windows, see [How venvs work](https://docs.python.org/3/library/venv.html#how-venvs-work)):
+On Linux activation works like this (for Windows, see [How venvs work][how_venvs_work]):

 ```bash
 source .venv/bin/activate